-Upcoming/postponed performances for 2021/22 are scheduled for England, South Africa, Germany, Japan and for the ArtePiano Masterclasses in both Germany and Italy.
-Recent solo appearances include a live-streamed recital for the University of Stellenbosch South Africa, solo and duo recitals in Perth Australia, Beijing China, Frankfurt Germany, St. Martin-in-the-Field in London and St. John’s Smith Square.
-Other performances include recitals for the London based Blüthner Piano Concert Series, the Schubert Society, Winchelsea Arts, a concert tour in South Africa, as well as a performances of Saint Saëns’s Piano Concerto no. 5 and Shostakovich’s Piano Concerto no. 2 in central London.
+Upcoming performances are scheduled for England, South Africa, Germany and Italy.
+Recent solo appearances include performances in Tbilisi Georgia, Rieti in Italy, Latymer in the United Kingdom, a series of 3 concerts for the London-based CityMusic Live platform, a recital for the University of Stellenbosch Foundation in London, solo and duo recitals in Perth Australia, Beijing China, Frankfurt Germany and St. Martin-in-the-Field and St. John’s Smith Square in London.
+Other past performances include recitals for the London based Blüthner Piano Concert Series, the Schubert Society, Winchelsea Arts, a concert tour in South Africa, as well as performances of Saint Saëns’s Piano Concerto no. 5 and Shostakovich’s Piano Concerto no. 2 in central London.

 “The music reached a state of profound intimacy through his strongly expressive playing” – Badische Neueste Nachrichten